jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 Back in 2016, I was obsessed with reverse engineering, specifically binary analysis.
 One practice I had was - by looking at this C code, can I "compile" it in my head and imagine the corresponding disassembly code?
 It was hard but fun.

 10 years later, LLM lifted the abstraction to a whole new level, everyone can "compile" human language to code.
-Put-ads-into-utility-app era is destined to end, everyone can one-shot utlility app now.
+Put-ads-into-utility-app era is destined to end, everyone can one-shot utility app now.
 Customized, ad-free, all you need is a couple dollar of tokens.

 However, the "compilation" is crumbling in many places.
-It's forcing people to take code review more seriously ([exmaple](https://x.com/lukOlejnik/status/2031257644724342957)), but people will not be able to keep up with the exploded PRs.
+It's forcing people to take code review more seriously ([example](https://x.com/lukOlejnik/status/2031257644724342957)), but people will not be able to keep up with the exploded PRs.

-*We believe that the paradigm shift of programming is in the right direction, but the shift is too lossy.*
+*The paradigm shift of programming is in the right direction, but the shift is too lossy.*

-### The spec-driven is dead, long live the spec-driven

-For years, we've been building specs, but it's not well adopted.
-A couple of reasons:
+### Re-thinking spec

+Specs were supposed to be the shared truth.
+They weren't.

-1. Specs are written for humans, consumed once, then abandoned.
-They're a communication artifact, not a living artifact.
-The moment code diverges from the spec - which happens in O(hour) - the spec becomes historical fiction.
+The reason isn't that engineers are lazy or that specs are a bad idea.
+It's structural.
+Specs were written for humans, consumed once, then abandoned - a communication artifact, not a living one.
+The moment code diverges from the spec (which happens `O(hour)`), the spec becomes historical fiction.
+Nobody updates it because nobody has to.

-2. Text is the wrong shape.
-A decoded codebase is a graph, but text forces you to linearize a non-linear thing.
+Text also turns out to be the wrong shape.
+A decoded codebase is a graph - nodes, edges, dependencies, rationale.
+Text forces you to linearize something that is fundamentally non-linear.
+You lose the structure the moment you write it down.

-3. Every reader starts from zero.
-Human or AI, each session re-decodes the codebase from scratch.
+And so every reader - human or AI - starts from zero.
+Each session re-decodes the codebase from scratch.
 The decoded understanding is never written back in a richer form.
 There's no accumulation.
 The codebase never gets smarter about itself.

-But what if the spec is the decoded knowledge?
-What if the spec is a live graph, not text?
+But the instinct behind specs was right.
+What if the spec is the decoded knowledge?
+What if it's a live graph, not a document?

-*We believe that text spec is dead, and the journey of live graph spec has just begun.*
+*Text spec is dead.
+The live graph spec is just beginning.*

 ### Rust, but for business rules